jamessynge/TinyAlpacaServer/README.md

 ## Improvement Priorities

 1. DONE: High-Resolution PWM for CoverCalibrator.
-1. Write Python Alpaca Client Library for the UDP and HTTP Protocols.
+1. PARTIAL: Write Python Alpaca Client Library for the UDP and HTTP Protocols.
 1. Write a minimal "Conformance Test" in Python, that checks for valid and sensible responses to: